 The upgraded commitments are attached to the Third Protocol to the GATS, which entered into force on 30 January 1996.
 The Third Protocol provides for the annexation of the new commitments to the Uruguay Round services schedules of the six members concerned.

-Current commitments and MFN exemptions back to top
+Current commitments and MFN exemptions

 Most members' Mode 4 commitments have been undertaken on a horizontal basis, i.e. applicable without distinctions to all sectors inscribed in a member's schedule.
 Overall, the degree of Mode 4 access that has been bound is quite shallow.
 In most instances, members have scheduled an initial “unbound” (i.e. no binding of access conditions) and then qualified it by granting admission to selected categories of persons, with a marked bias towards persons linked to a commercial presence (e.g. intra-corporate transferees) and highly skilled persons (managers, executives and specialists).